 Emergencies may occur in a variety of ways and with multiple levels of impact, from minor to major.
-Some emergencies will be preceded by a build-up or warning period, providing sufficient time to warn the population to reduce loss of life and property.
+Some emergencies will be preceded by a build-up or warning period, providing sufficient time to warn the population and reduce loss of life and property.
 Other emergencies occur with little or no advance warning, thus requiring immediate activation of the EOP and commitment of resources.
-All agencies must be prepared to respond promptly and effectively to any foreseeable emergency, including the provision and utilization of mutual aid.
+All agencies must be prepared to respond promptly and effectively to any foreseeable emergency.